Chicken and Apricot Tagine

-Add olive oil to a Dutch Oven and add in onion and garlic.
-Cook 4 minutes to soften and then add in the remaining ingredients.
+Add olive oil to a Dutch Oven and add onion and garlic.
+Cook for 4 minutes to soften and then add in the remaining ingredients.
 Stir to combine then cover and bring the mixture to a boil.

 Once the mixture is boiling, reduce the temperature to medium and give the pot a good stir.
 Crack the lid slightly to release some of the steam and cook on medium for an hour.
 The pot should be at a slight bubble (not a rapid boil) as it cooks.

-To serve, fill a bowl with couscous and top with a large spoonful of chicken tagine.
+To serve, fill a bowl with couscous and top with a large spoonful of the chicken tagine.
 Finish with fresh cilantro and almond slices.

 This makes an incredible toddler meal and once blended, a flavorful puree for babies who have moved on to adding meat to their diet